sabrina-mei/codon-usage-analysis/README.md

 # Codon Usage Analysis

 Given a DNA or RNA sequence, various codon usage statistics are calculated and visualized in graphs.
-This includes
+This includes the following:
+- Compute count and frequencies of each codon in the sequence
+- Compute count and frequencies of each amino acid in the sequence
+  - Compute count and frequencies of each codon for each amino acid
+      - For example: UUU and UUC code for phenylalanine (F), UUUUUCUUU would have 3 F's be 100% F, but of that, 2/3 are UUU and 1/3 are UUC

 ## Getting Started